How Cloud Computing is Transforming the Healthcare Industry in 2022

-- Scalability – With a traditional model patient storage is fixed and there may often be instances of unused capacity.
-Cloud storage, however, can quickly adapt to the latest needs so as the patient data increases or shrinks, cloud storage adjusts accordingly.
-For the enterprise on a pay-as-you-go arrangement with their vendor, this can mean considerable savings because it ensures that the storage capability is always at an optimum level.
+- Scalability – With a traditional model, patient storage costs are fixed and there may often be instances of unused capacity.
+Cloud storage, however, can quickly adapt to the latest needs so as the patient data increases or decreases , cloud storage adjusts accordingly.
+If an organization has a pay-as-you-go arrangement with their vendor, it could considerable cost savings.

-- Availability & Reliability – on-prem data storage may be vulnerable to power outages, bringing the operations to a halt in the event of a natural disaster.
-In the cloud, data is safe and secure, with recurring power and backup power sources built in to the system.
+On-prem data storage may be vulnerable to power outages, bringing the operations to a halt in the event of a disaster.
+In the cloud, data is safe and secure, with recurring power and backup power sources built into the system.

 What type of patient data can be stored in the cloud?